abdullahmehboob20s/ReactShopGrupp10/README.md

 ### Merge

-***TLDR: Fix conflicts on your local working branch BEFORE merging into Main branch.
+***TLDR: Fix conflicts on your local working branch BEFORE merging into Develop branch.
 By doing so, hopefully it will result in less headache. =)***

-1. Before merging into main: make sure your local Main branch is upp to date with the latest by doing a: `git pull` from your local Main branch.
+1. Before merging into develop: make sure your local Develop branch is upp to date with the latest by doing a: `git pull` from your local Develop branch.

 Steps:
 ```
-git checkout main
+git checkout develop
-git pull orgin main
+git pull orgin develop
 ````

-2. Go back to your working branch then do a git merge main and solve conflicts
+2. Go back to your working branch then do a git merge develop and solve conflicts

 Steps:
 `git checkout` -your local branch name-
-`git merge main`
+`git merge develop`

     - solve any conflicts and test the website to make sure it works properly.
 Then commit any changes you made, then push.

 `git commit -m "come up with a explaining message"` `git push origing` -your local branch name-

-3. When all conflicts are solved and everything is pushed, head back to Main branch to merge your working branch into Main branch.
+3. When all conflicts are solved and everything is pushed, head back to Develop branch to merge your working branch into Develop branch.

 Steps:
 ```
-git checkout main
+git checkout develop
 git merge -your local branch name-
-git push origin main
+git push origin develop
 ```

 4. Test the website and make sure it is working properly.
 Done!